BatFramework/batFramework/README.md

 batFramework is a Python game framework built using Pygame, designed to simplify game development by providing entities, scenes, a scene manager, and various utilities.

 ## Purpose and Overview
-The primary objective of batFramework is to streamline game development by utilizing entities and scenes that hold entities.
-It employs a manager, which inherits from the scene manager, to handle scenes, propagate events, and manage updates and rendering.
+The primary objective of batFramework is to streamline game development.
+It is mainly designed to program small 2D games

 ## Installation and Setup
 To install batFramework, you can use pip:
 ```pip install batFramework```

 The only dependency required is pygame-ce.